zixiancai/cse15l-lab-reports/lab-report-5-week-8.md

 fi
 ```
 Since our return code for our previous statement was "0", this if statement holds true.
 Therefore, lines 24-26 and 30 will run.
+As a result, 28-30 will not run.

+Also, for this code snippet, the standard